 Quantum banner 2

-MSU's Science Math Resource Center, together with Reach Higher Montana, invites you to New Frontiers in Quantum and Emerging Technologies.
-This statewide convening brings together K-12 educators, Higher Education professionals, industry partners, and state & local government, to learn about and share opportunities driving future economic and career pathways in Montana.
+MSU's Science Math Resource Center, together with Reach Higher Montana, hosted New Frontiers in Quantum and Emerging Technologies on Oct.
+11, 2024.
+This statewide convening broguht together K-12 educators, higher education professionals, industry partners, and state and local government, to learn about and share opportunities driving future economic and career pathways in Montana.

-To learn more and to register for the event, visit New Frontiers in Quantum and Emerging Technologies.
+To learn more and watch videos of keynote talks and panel discussions, visit New Frontiers in Quantum and Emerging Technologies.
+For questions, email [email protected]

 QuantumGirls